Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: Introduction

 In contrast, we overcome this obstacle with a completely novel and purely combinatorial approach of clustering vectors based on the residues of their coordinates modulo a large prime, and using a combinatorial notion due to Hal\'asz \cite{halasz1977estimates} to quantify the amount of additive structure in a vector (\cref{prop:structural}).
 In particular, with our approach, the analogue of the problem of `bounding the covering number of sub-level sets of regularized LCD' -- which constitutes a significant portion of \cite{vershynin2014invertibility} (see Section 7.1 there), is one of the key contributions of that work, and is also a major contributor to the sub-optimality of the final result -- can be solved more efficiently and with a short double-counting argument (see \cref{thm:counting-lemma}, which is based on joint work of the authors with Luh and Samotij in \cite{FJLS2018}, and \cref{corollary:counting}).

+It is worth mentioning that \cite{vershynin2014invertibility} provides bounds not just for the probability of singularity of $M_{n}$, but also for the probability that the `least singular value' of $M_{n}$ (as well as random matrices with more general entries) is `very small'.
+Very recent work \cite{jain2019combinatorial, jain2019b, jain2019smoothed} of the second named author shows how to develop the combinatorial ideas introduced in \cite{FJLS2018} (which we use here) in order to obtain quantitative control on the lower tail of the least singular value for a variety of random matrix models.
+We anticipate that the ideas in the present work can be combined with those in \cite{jain2019combinatorial, jain2019b, jain2019smoothed} to control the lower tail of the least singular value of symmetric random matrices as well.

 The rest of this paper is organized as follows.
-In \cref{sec:proof-strategy}, we discuss in detail the overall proof strategy leading to the reduction to the structural theorem; in \cref{sec:structural theorem}, we state and prove our structural theorem; and in \cref{sec:proof-main-thm}, we put everything together to quickly complete our proof. \cref{app:counting-lemma} reproduces the proof of the `counting lemma' from \cite{FJLS2018}, and \cref{app:halasz} contains a proof of Hal\'asz's inequality over $\F_p$, which follows the outline of the original proof of Hal\'asz \cite{halasz1977estimates}. \\
+In \cref{sec:proof-strategy}, we discuss in detail the overall proof strategy leading to the reduction to the structural theorem; in \cref{sec:structural theorem}, we state and prove our structural theorem; and in \cref{sec:proof-main-thm}, we put everything together to quickly complete our proof. \\

 {\bf Notation: } Throughout the paper, we will omit floors and ceilings when they make no essential difference.
-For convenience, we will also say `let $p = x$ be a prime', to mean that $p$ is a prime between $x$ and $2x$; again, this makes no difference to our arguments.
+For convenience, we will also say `let $p = x$ be a prime', to mean that $p$ is an odd prime between $x$ and $2x$; again, this makes no difference to our arguments.
 As is standard, we will use $[n]$ to denote the discrete interval $\{1,\dots,n\}$.
 All logarithms are natural unless noted otherwise.